 what we do

-Our social practice is centered on creating art-based projects that encourage social-emotional development and sociocultural awareness in young people.
-Our work employs narrative practices such as art making and storytelling to:
+Our social practice is centered on creating art-based school programs and community projects that encourage social-emotional development and sociocultural awareness in young people.
+Our work is informed by antiracist practices and employs art making and storytelling to:

 explore individual and collective identity